AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.1.7 =
+* Lots of customers causes the invoices screen to hang - FIXED

 = 2.1.6 =
 * Subscription emails not editable - FIXED
 * Pre-GetPaid invoices containing discounts do not apply the discount on renewals - FIXED